jsd4026/tableland-partners-copilot-grok/README.md

 - Aligned to the Claude edition's version numbering.
 Both platforms now ship v7.5 Guides together.
 - **Plan requirement dropped from $300/month to $30/month.** Document generation now ships with Grok 4.3 on standard tiers, so SuperGrok Heavy is no longer required.
 - **Renaming got less annoying.** Conversation 0 still waits for you to rename before continuing.
 Conversations 1 through 9 ask once, then get to work.
+- **Discovery is fully scripted.** All six discovery categories now have defined questions, asked one category at a time, and your answers are saved to a Discovery_Summary file that every later conversation reads.
+Earlier versions improvised everything after Category 1.
 - **Faster routine work.** A single quick output no longer triggers the full nine-step file workflow.
 That stays reserved for foundation and template documents.
 - Added the Chat Continuity Protocol.
 When a conversation fills up, the Copilot writes a context summary and names the follow-up conversation `5b`, `5c`, and so on, so your workspace stays organized.
 - Guide retrieval hardened with an authenticity check and date-based comparison.